 A course unit is a subject module that has a credit value.
 A credit is a time based quantitative measure assigned to course units on the basis of number of contact hours and is defined in Section 4.1.6.
 The performance of students in the course units are divided into a sequence of sub-ranges designated by symbols called Grades (see Section 4.4.3.) and each Grade is assigned a Grade Point Value (GPV).
 Grade Point Average (GPA) is defined in Section 4.4.4.
-The credit rating of course units offered by the Faculty may vary from one credit (minimum) to six credits (maximum).
+The credit rating of course units offered by the Faculty may vary from one credit (minimum) to eight credits (maximum).
 The course units are organised at the following levels:

-• Level 1G (General Degree Level) First year • Level 1S (Subject Specific Degree Level) First year • Level 2G (General Degree Level) Second year • Level 2S (Subject Specific Degree Level) Second year • Level 3G (General Degree Level) Third year • Level 3S (Subject Specific Degree Level) Third year • Level 3M (Special Degree Level) Third year • Level 4S (Subject Specific Degree Level) Fourth year • Level 4M (Special Degree Level) Fourth year
+• Level 1G (General Degree Level) First year ٠ Level 1S (Subject Specific Degree Level) First year ٠ Level 2G (General Degree Level) Second year • Level 2S (Subject Specific Degree Level) Second year • Level 3G (General Degree Level) Third year • Level 3S (Subject Specific Degree Level) Third year • Level 3M (Special Degree Level) Third year • Level 4S (Subject Specific Degree Level) Fourth year • Level 4M (Special Degree Level) Fourth year • Level 4X (Extended Degree Level) Fourth year

-The abbreviations G, M and S refer to course units at the General Degree, Special Degree, and Subject Specific Degree, respectively.
+The abbreviations G, M, S and X refer to course units at the General Degree, Special Degree, Subject Specific Degree, and Applied Science Degree, respectively.
 The Auxiliary/ Enhancement course units which are defined in Section 4.1.7.1 form a part of the General Degree course units and are abbreviated by "G" as well.
-There could be overlapping between the course units of Levels 3M, 3S, 4M and 4S.
+There could be overlapping between the course units of Levels 3M, 3S, 4M, 4S and 4X.